wells-wood-research/drMD/README.md

 #### :anatomical_heart: removeAtoms
 *(list)* This is a list of dictionaries containing the selections of atoms to be removed from the PDB files.
 For a full description of how to do this, see [drMD Selection syntax](#drmd-selection-syntax)

-Molecular Dyamics simulations can generate very large output files that can become rather unweildy and difficult to anaylse.
+Molecular Dynamics simulations can generate very large output files that can become rather unwieldy and difficult to analyse.
 One way to quickly see the most important parts of your simulation is to perform clustering on your simulation trajectories.
 To do this with drMD, include the following parameter in your config file:

 <a id="clusterinfo"></a>
 ### :brain: clusterInfo